30 Practical Paris Travel Tips You Need To Know

 Plan on taking a million photos.

-Paris is one of the most visually stunning cities in the world and there’s so much to see.
-I’m from North America and it’s a complete 180 from what I’m used to seeing in our metropolitan cities.
+Paris is one of the most visually stunning cities in the world and there’s just so much to see.
+I’m from North America, and it’s a complete 180 from what I’m used to seeing in our metropolitan cities.
 To this day, I’m still baffled by how a city can be so, so beautiful.

 3-4 days is not enough.